RicardoAzinheira/terraform-vsphere-vm-provisioner/README.md

 ## Disclaimer

-The author of this module takes no responsability of its use by anyone, although this was properly tested agains a proper vSphere Infra-Structure we still recommend propper testing before you use this in your production environment.
+The author of this module takes no responsability of its use by anyone, although this was properly tested agains a proper vSphere Infra-Structure we still recommend proper testing before you use this in your production environment.